JordanLewisPhelan/AI-Games/AIGames Assignment Notes/AI Games Assignment.md

-Overarching AI Games Assignment for the year we will discuss the dates working on and which lab we are tackling in [[Workflow]].
+Overarching AI Games Project plan for the End of Semester 1, we will discuss what we are tackling in [[Workflow]].

 This should lead to a cohesive list of progression.